-Undergraduate students majoring in Public Relations must complete a specific combination of core curriculum, major coursework, Communication requirements, and electives to earn the degree.
-Among the coursework for majors is a required internship for credit (PR 350) that must be taken in specific sequence with other courses in the Public Relations major.
+Undergraduate students majoring in Public Relations must complete a specific combination of core curriculum, major coursework, Communication school requirements and electives to earn the degree.
+Among the coursework for majors is a required internship for credit (PR 350) that must be taken in a specific sequence with other courses in the Public Relations major.

 More information about courses in the Public Relations major can be found in the current undergraduate catalog.
-More information about requirements for Public Relations majors -- including a degree checklist and current and past course catalogs -- can be found at the College of Communication Student Advising Office site.
+More information about requirements for Public Relations majors - including a degree checklist and current and past course catalogs - can be found at the Moody College of Communication.

 See the Undergraduate Courses page for more information on coursework, including forms that students must complete to satisfy various requirements within the major.

-Texas Tower Public Relations is a student-run public relations firm affiliated with the Alan Scott chapter of PRSSA.
-Texas Tower PR works with area nonprofits to give students hands-on experience in the field of public relations while giving back to the Austin community.
-All registered students at the University of Texas at Austin are welcome to join Texas Tower PR, regardless of their major, though it is recommended that they also join PRSSA.
-Any nonprofits interested in working with Texas Tower PR should contact the organization directly, as all services, contracts and agreements are matters between Texas Tower PR and its clients, independent of the University of Texas at Austin and The Department of Advertising and Public Relations. www.texastowerpr.org
+Texas Tower Public Relations (TTPR) is a student-run social media and public relations firm.
+TTPR works with local nonprofits to give students hands-on experience in the area of public relations, content development and social media strategy while giving back to the Austin community.
+All registered students at the University of Texas at Austin are welcome to join TTPR, regardless of their major.
+Any nonprofits interested in working with TTPR should contact the organization directly, as all services, contracts and agreements are matters between TTPR and its clients, independent of the University of Texas at Austin and the Stan Richards School of Advertising & Public Relations.